SMCS World Languages

 Since its establishment in 2013, the SMCHS Confucius Classroom has provided classroom materials and experiences, an artist-in-residence program and field trips to Chinatown and The Field Museum in Chicago, as well as several performances and dining experiences.
 In addition, the program has offered multiple seminars open to the public ranging from calligraphy and cooking to Chinese tea ceremony, etiquette and history.

 The instructors of each of the three world languages offered at St. Mary Catholic Schools realize the value of experiencing a native-speaking culture firsthand, so international travel at the high school level is encouraged.

-Other Languages at Middle School
+World Languages – Middle School

-With this early exposure to two world languages, when students enter middle school, they have had enough experience to either choose the language they would like to continue, or to begin learning German.
-All languages are offered at this level are taught every other day, and students in eighth grade who have completed both the A- and B-level of instruction may take a “for-credit” language class at St. Mary Catholic High School in any of the three languages (German, Mandarin Chinese or Spanish).
+With this early exposure to three world languages, when students enter middle school, they have had enough experience to choose the language they would like to continue, or to begin learning German.
+All languages are offered at this level are taught every day, and students in eighth grade who have completed both the A- and B-level of instruction may take a “for-credit” language class at St. Mary Catholic High School in any of the three languages (German, Mandarin Chinese or Spanish).

 SMCMS offers three world languages classes: German, Mandarin Chinese and Spanish.
 Sixth grade students experience all three languages.
 These classes are every other day and taught on a trimester basis rotating between all three languages.
 There is some homework and assessments in these classes and students start to learn the basics of all three languages.
 Students will experience/learn the alphabet, entry level words, and verb forms in order to make an informed decision when they choose a language for seventh grade.

 In eighth grade, many students have an opportunity to take a level I World Language class and receive a high school credit.
 If students wish not to take a level I class, we offer eighth grade World Language classes.
-Students who complete eighth grade World Language classes, may be able to test into level II as a freshmen.
+Students who complete eighth grade World Language classes, may be able to test into level II as a freshman.

-Other Languages at the Elementary Schools
+World Languages – Elementary Schools